bitfocus/companion-module-roland-m5000/HELP.md

 **Variables:**
 * Channel Names - names are retrieved at start-up only.
 It is assumed they don't change much so they are not polled to keep serial load down.
+* If a requested channel name has not been assigned on the mixer it will cause an out of range error in the log

 **Feedbacks:**
 * Channel Mute Status